AirtestProject/Poco/README.rst

 focus (local positioning)
 '''''''''''''''''''''''''

-The origin defaults to anchor when conducting operations related to node coordinates.
-Therefore click the anchor directly.
-If local click deviation is needed, focus can be used.
-Similar with screen coordinate system, focus takes the upper left corner of bounding box as the origin with the length and width measuring 1, the coordinate of the center being `[0.5, 0.5]`, the bottom right corner`[1, 1]`, and so on.
+The anchorPoint is set as the origin when conducting operations related to the node coordinates.
+If the the local click area is need, the focus function can be used.
+The coordinate system is similar to the screen coordinates - the origin is put to the top left corner of the bounding box and with length of unit of 1, i.e the coordinates of the center are then `[0.5, 0.5]` and the bottom right corner has coordinates `[1, 1]`.

 .. code-block:: python

     poco('bg_mission').focus('center').click()  # click the center

-focus can also be used as internal positioning within an objects, as instanced by the example of implementing a scroll operation in ScrollView
+The focus function can also be used as internal positioning within the objects.
+Following example demonstrates the implementation of `scroll` operation in `ScrollView`.

 .. code-block:: python